Why Addiction Is Considered a Disease

 In the eyes of these religious groups, drunkenness and substance abuse were most certainly the weaknesses of the individual drinker.
 Deriving their perspective from Bible verses that equated intoxication with sin, small groups of people began actively campaigning against the production of whiskey and the serving of alcohol on the Sabbath.

-The Prohibition Movement
+The Prohibition Movement and Addiction

 When the dust of the Civil War began to settle, the religious revival began again in earnest.
 Scarred by the horrific toll of the war, preachers called for Americans to return to a simpler, more Biblical way of life, turning away from the evils of the world that (they felt) led to the war.
 This second wave of temperance adopted a much harder attitude toward drinking and drunkenness than the pre-Civil War groups did.
 No longer satisfied with merely regulating their own behavior, groups like the Women’s Christian Temperance Union sought to solicit politicians to their cause.
 They were aided by hysteria surrounding the impending end of the 19th century, with preachers whipping their flocks into repentance and abstinence by claiming that the end times were approaching.